Students in Karnataka stand firm on Hijab | Education

 - India

-The Hijab controversy continued in several parts of Karnataka with a section of girl students remaining steadfast on wearing headscarves to educational institutions on Saturday.
+Girl students in many parts of Karnataka were denied entry into their respective educational institutions on Saturday as they arrived in Hijabs, despite a court order, as the issue showed no signs of abating after its flare-up about a fortnight ago that prompted the government to close down colleges and institutions for a couple of days.
+Despite a government order and the Karnataka High Court's interim order, restricting students from wearing Hijab or saffron scarves in classrooms, the girls came to schools and colleges donning headscarf.

-Despite the government order and the Karnataka High Court passing an interim order, restricting students from wearing Hijab or saffron scarves, the girls came to schools and colleges donning Hijab.
+Colleges and schools where girl students came wearing Hijab asked them to remove it in order to be allowed entry.
+However, the students did not budge.

-Colleges and schools where girl students came wearing Hijab were asked to remove it in order to be allowed entry.
-However, they did not budge.
+At the SJVP College at Harihar in Davangere, girls with Hijab were not denied entry.

 In Vijay Paramedical College in Belagavi, students complained to the reporters that a holiday was announced by the institution for indefinite period due to the Hijab issue.

 ''We will not sit without scarves.
-Let the college realize how it affects our education.
+Let the college realise how it affects our education.
 The Principal is not listening to us,'' a student told the media.

-The Government college at Gangavathi in Koppal district too faced a similar situation where girls were not allowed inside the college.
+A similar scene unfolded at the Government college at Gangavathi in Koppal where girls were not allowed inside the college.

 In Kudur village in Ramanagara district, some students staged a demonstration on the college ground after they were not allowed to enter the classrooms.